Clayoquot Sound . . . Keep it Wild!

 We act as peaceful and courageous advocates for all marine and terrestrial life in Clayoquot Sound. »Read More

-A tailings dam has burst at Imperial Metals’ Mount Polley copper-gold mine in Interior BC, spewing about 10 million cubic metres of toxic mine effluent into the Quesnel River system.
-Imperial Metals is the same company considering two mines in the Clayoquot Sound UNESCO Biosphere Reserve.
+A tailings dam burst on Aug.
+4 at Imperial Metals’ Mount Polley copper-gold mine in Interior BC, spewing 24 million cubic metres of toxic mine effluent into the Quesnel River system.
+Imperial Metals is the company considering two mines in the Clayoquot Sound UNESCO Biosphere Reserve.
 Could a similar environmental catastrophe happen here?» Read More

 The iconic sculpture Weeping Cedar Woman is home in Tofino, awaiting permanent placement.
 Carved in 1984, the sculpture celebrates Tofino and First Nations rallying together against the clearcut logging of Meares Island.
-Fundraising is now
+Fundraising for the purchase is